gitdatabase/gitdb/Readme.md

 - application developers can still use their current database system, and use GitDb to enable collaboration and versioning

 ## Goals

 - provide a standard for storing database contents and structure to a git repository
+- any project synchronizing their database with a GitDB repository can directly benefit from crowd-sourced contributions, version control, and tools that are available for Git and GitDb
+- setting up synchronization should require minimal effort
+- minimize number of merge conflicts for crud and structural changes
 - make the barriers to use GitDB as low as possible
-- should be in principle be compatible (synchronizable) with the most popular database systems
+- should be compatible (synchronizable) with any popular database systems
-- it should be easy to create a synchronization drive for another database
-- it should provide a common subset of features that are compatible with most other database systems
-- minimize number of merge conflicts
 - adherence to the gitdb standard should ensure that the database is convertible to any database system for which drivers are available
-- no or minimal thought should be required with regards to whether the gitdb design is compatible with certain databases
-- allow databases to use their own native primary keys
-- allow two users to add a record to a table without creating a duplicate primary key, and without requiring manual merge
-- a merge conflict never requires changing of record ids. record ids are permanent
-- a git-database can easily be checked for consistency
-- store data in a human readible format, to allow manual editing and lower the barrier for collaboration.
+- enhancing an existing database with GitDb does not require high changes to the database structure

 ## Non-Goals

-- Using GitDb as a live backend for applications
+- using GitDb as a live backend for high performance applications
-- Support storing large amounts of machine generated data
+- support storing large amounts of machine generated data
-- Be usuable as a database backend for a high performance application
-- Provide a mechanism for querying the database
+- provide a mechanism for querying the GitDB repository
-- Store data in the most compact form
+- optimize for space efficiency
-- Standardize how a GitDb repository should be converted to a specific database platform, although examples and algorithms will be provided to facilitate the development of drivers
+- standardize how a GitDb repository should be converted to a specific database platform.
+  Examples and algorithms will be provided to facilitate the development of drivers.

 ## Content

 - Specification
+    - Repository
     - Collections
     - Objects
         - Attributes